United Kingdom in the Eurovision Song Contest: Commentators and spokespersons

 A simulcast of the 2002 contest was broadcast on BBC Choice with alternative commentary by Jenny Eclair.
 This was the first time the BBC had provided three different commentary options, the second was in 2023.
 For the 2023 contest, additional coverage of all three shows was broadcast on BBC iPlayer with British Sign Language interpretation; in 2024, this coverage moved to BBC Red Button.

 From 2004 to 2015, and again in 2022, both semi-finals were broadcast on BBC Three.
 During BBC Three's tenure as an online only channel, semi-final coverage was broadcast on BBC Four.
 In 2023, the semi-finals and final were broadcast on BBC One, BBC Radio 2, and BBC Radio Merseyside, with the latter providing alternative Liverpudlian commentary by Claire Sweeney and Paul Quinn (chosen as part of the station's "The Voice of Eurovision" talent search campaign) for the final.
 In August 2023, it was confirmed that the semi-finals would remain on BBC One for the 2024 contest; and later also on BBC Radio 2.
 In 2014, Ana Matronic provided commentary for the second semi-final of the 2014 contest on BBC Radio 2 Eurovision, a temporary station which was broadcast on DAB radio over four days, as well as the BBC Radio 2 website.
 She continued this role in 2015.

-In the contest, hosted in Birmingham, Terry Wogan acted as both commentator and on-stage presenter (together with Ulrika Jonsson).
-Graham Norton performed a similar role in the final of the contest, hosted in Liverpool, with Mel Giedroyc serving as co-commentator.
+In the contest, hosted in Birmingham, Wogan acted as both commentator and on-stage presenter (together with Ulrika Jonsson).
+Norton performed a similar role in the final of the contest, hosted in Liverpool, with Mel Giedroyc serving as co-commentator.
 In the contest, each song was introduced by a presenter from its country, with the UK entry being introduced by Noel Edmonds.